 The MS Department of Education’s most recent report rates LCS as a "B" district with one “A” rated school and three "B" rated schools.

 Saltillo High School is recognized as a 2011 National Blue Ribbon School and a Star School.

-There are nearly 80 National Board Certified Teachers in the district.
+There are 86 National Board Certified Teachers in the district.
 Forty-seven percent of our teachers hold advanced degrees.

 The district has school nurses for each campus; all schools have a full-time counselor and a librarian; a GED Option program is available for eligible students in grades 8-12; and the district offers the occupational diploma through the Special Education Program.
 Each campus has its own in-school suspension program located on site and school resource officers are available to all schools.